-Note: The DSID parameter is ignored on a DD \, DD DATA, or sysout DD statement that is processed by JES2 or JES3.
+Note: The system ignores the DSID parameter on a DD \, DD DATA, or a DD statement with the SYSOUT parameter, except when a diskette reader or writer processes the JCL.

 References: For more information about associated data sets, see IBM 3540 Programmer's Reference.
 External writers are described in SPL: System Modifications.